OriAzulay/Anomaly-Detector-project/README.txt

 this part is a method for learning the threshold and values we want to get The second part is to check a real anomaly detection - where we receive a real CSV file and we check if there is a correlation by the values we mentioned before.

+******* minimum circle detection ***********

+In the simple detector, we assumed that there are linear correlations between variables, and using linear regression we chose to predict
+The expected value.
+When the observed value was different from the expected one we declared an exception.
+However, not in every domain can we assume these assumptions.
+For example, as in the following diagrams.
+In such cases, we would like to efficiently find the circle with the radius The minimum that contains all the points (considered normal) (i.e. find the The center of the circle and its radius.
+Thus, given a new point we can measure its distance from the center of the circle, and if It is larger than its radius so we will declare an exception